 GATE 2023: Last day to apply without late fee at gate.iitk.ac.in

-Today is the last day to apply online for Graduate Aptitude Test in Engineering (GATE 2023) without late fee.
+Eligible candidates can apply for the exam on the official website gate.iitkgp.ac.in.

-Today is the last day to apply online for Graduate Aptitude Test in Engineering (GATE 2023) without late fee.
-Eligible candidates will be able to apply for the exam on the official website gate.iitk.ac.in till September 30.
-Applicants will be able to make changes to their application forms from November 4 to 11.
+Today, October 7, is the last day to apply online for Graduate Aptitude Test in Engineering (GATE 2023) without late fee.
+Eligible candidates can apply for the exam on the official website gate.iitkgp.ac.in.
+The last date to apply for the exam with the late fee is October 14.

+GATE 2023 is scheduled to be conducted on February 4, 5, 11, and 12 by the Indian Institute of Technology (IIT), Kanpur.
+The admit card will be made available to download from January 3rd onwards.
+The result will be available on March 16, 2022.

 Application Fee